coderefinery/git-intro/_episodes/09-branches.md

 ![Linear]({{ site.baseurl }}/img/gitink/git-branch-1.svg "Linear git
 repository"){:class="img-responsive"}

+- Commits are depicted as little boxes with abbreviated hashes.
+- The sequence of commits forms a **branch**.
+- Here the branch is called "master".
+- "HEAD" is the current position (remember the recording head of tape recorders?).

-However, software development is often not linear:
+Software development is often not linear:

-  - Maintenance of releases, bug-fixes, and patches.
-  - Collaborative work (everybody would be exposed to your bugs; you would be exposed to bugs of other people).
 - We do not have time to write perfect code immediately, it would be nice to have the possibility to experiment somewhere aside.
 - Interrupted work (we typically work on several longer term projects at the same time).
+- Collaborative work on different features in the same project.
+- Maintenance of releases, bug-fixes, and patches.

 The strength of version control is that it permits the researcher to **isolate different tracks of work**.
-Researchers can work on different things and merge the changes they made to the source code files afterwards to create a composite version that contains both the changes.
+Researchers can work on different things and merge the changes they made to the source code files afterwards to create a composite version that contains both the changes:

-To enable collaborative work we wish to do something more like:

 ![Git collaborative]({{ site.baseurl }}/img/gitink/git-collaborative.svg
 "description"){:class="img-responsive"}

 - We see branching points and merging points.
-- As we said before, often we call the main line development `master` as this is what Git uses as default.
+- Main line development is often called `master`.
 - Other than this convention there is nothing special about `master`, it is just a branch.
 - Commits form a directed acyclic graph (we have left out the arrows to avoid confusion about the time arrow).

 A group of commits that create a single narrative are called a **branch**.
-There are different branching strategies, but it is useful to think that a branch tells the story of a feature, e.g. "new login workflow" or "fixing bug in matrix inversion algorithm".
+There are different branching strategies, but it is useful to think that a branch tells the story of a feature, e.g. "fast sequence extraction" or "Python interface" or "fixing bug in matrix inversion algorithm".

 ---